England: Cinema

-Museums, libraries, and galleries
+Sites and institutions

 English Heritage is a governmental body with a broad remit of managing the historic sites, artefacts and environments of England.
-It is currently sponsored by the Department for Digital, Culture, Media and Sport.
-The charity National Trust for Places of Historic Interest or Natural Beauty holds a contrasting role.
+It is currently sponsored by the Department for Culture, Media and Sport.
+A non-governmental charity, the National Trust holds a complementary role, focussed on landscapes and country houses.
 17 of the 25 United Kingdom UNESCO World Heritage Sites fall within England.
-Some of the best-known of these are: Hadrian's Wall, Stonehenge, Avebury and Associated Sites, Tower of London, Jurassic Coast, Saltaire, Ironbridge Gorge, Studley Royal Park and various others.
+Some of the best-known of these are: Hadrian's Wall, Stonehenge, Avebury and Associated Sites, the Tower of London, the Jurassic Coast, Saltaire, Ironbridge Gorge, Blenheim Palace and the Lake District.

-There are many museums in England, but perhaps the most notable is London's British Museum.
-Its collection of more than seven million objects is one of the largest and most comprehensive in the world, sourced from every continent, illustrating and documenting the story of human culture from its beginning to the present.
-The British Library in London is the national library and is one of the world's largest research libraries, holding over 150 million items in almost all known languages and formats; including around 25 million books.
-The most senior art gallery is the National Gallery in Trafalgar Square, which houses a collection of over 2,300 paintings dating from the mid-13th century to 1900.
-The Tate galleries house the national collections of British and international modern art; they also host the famously controversial Turner Prize.
+London's British Museum holds more than seven million objects, one of the largest and most comprehensive collections in the world, illustrating and documenting global human culture from its beginnings to the present.
+The British Library in London is the national library and is one of the world's largest research libraries, holding over 150 million items in almost all known languages and formats, including around 25 million books.
+The National Gallery in Trafalgar Square houses a collection of over 2,300 paintings dating from the mid-13th century to 1900.
+The Tate galleries house the national collections of British and international modern art; they also host the Turner Prize.

+The Secretary of State for Culture, Media and Sport has overall responsibility for cultural property and heritage.
+A blue plaque, the oldest historical marker scheme in the world, is a permanent sign installed in a public place in England to commemorate a link between that location and a famous person or event.
+In 2011 there were around 1,600 museums in England.
+Entry to most museums and galleries is free.
+London is one of the world's most visited cities, regularly taking the top five most visited cities in Europe.
+It is considered a global centre of finance, art and culture.